exploration/raspberry-pi-temperature-monitor/README.md

 Requires [this hipchat command line script](https://github.com/dmerand/dlm-dot-bin/blob/master/hipchat) to be set up properly + placed in `/usr/local/bin` .

-You might want to copy `config.toml.example` to `config.toml` and check on some of those settings, particularly the HipChat stuff.
+You might want to copy `config.example.toml` to `config.toml` and check on some of those settings, particularly the HipChat stuff.